linki/manifest-controller/README.md

 # Caveats

 The controller will only `kubectl apply` the files it watches, so it cannot handle deletions currently.
-Furthermore, controllers that don't handle `apply` correctly will also not work as expected, e.g. daemon sets aren't updated by `apply` at the moment.
+Furthermore, API objects that don't handle `apply` correctly will also not work as expected, e.g. daemon sets aren't updated by `apply` at the moment.